-Motivated by (23), we obtained 18 international short-term interest rates from the FRED and the OECD database to construct nominal interest rate spreads by subtracting US interest rate $(i_t)$ from the national interest rate $(i_t^)$ .
-We estimate the first common factor via PLS and PC from the balanced panel of 17 interest rate spreads relative to American interest rate.
-We took the first difference of the spreads to make sure we estimate factors consistently.
-Similarly, we estimated the first common factor from 17 interest rate spreads relative to Korean interest rate.
+Motivated by (19), we obtained 18 international short-term interest rates from the FRED and the OECD database to construct nominal interest rate spreads by subtracting US interest rate (i_t) from the national interest rate (i_t^) .18 We estimate the first common factor via PLS and PC from the balanced panel of 17 interest rate spreads relative to American interest rate.
+We took the first difference of the spreads to make sure we estimate factors consistently.19 Similarly, we estimated the first common factor from 17 interest rate spreads relative to Korean interest rate.

-Table 9 reports the RRMSPE statistics of the j-period ahead out-of-sample forecasts for the nominal exchange rate return $(\Delta s_t)$ using UIP motivated factors.
-American PLS factor forecasting models perform overall well relative to both benchmark models.
-It is interesting that our short-run proposition based forecasting models perform fairly well both in the short-run and in the long-run.
-However, Korean factor models overall performed poorly.
+Table 8 reports the RRMSPE statistics of the j-period ahead out-of-sample forecasts for the nominal exchange rate return (Δs_t) using UIP motivated factors.
+American PLS factor forecasting models perform well relative to both benchmark models in the short-run and in the long-run but not in the medium-run.
+Korean factor models overall performed poorly.